Near Seattle and Vancouver … and easy to get to!

 If you are not traveling to La Conner in your own vehicle or on a tour bus, here are some alternatives.
 Each puts you in (or near) Mount Vernon where you can then rent a vehicle and take the short 20-minute scenic drive west to La Conner.

-VISITOR CENTER – Our visitor center at 413 Morris St. has closed, you can contact the La Conner Chamber by phone 360.466.4778 or email: email@example.com
+VISITOR CENTER – The Visitor Center is located at 210 Morris St. The La Conner Chamber by phone 360.466.4778 or email: firstname.lastname@example.org

 Bellingham International Airport: »View Site

 San Juan Airline (Anacortes to San Juan Islands, Boeing Field and charters): »View Site

 If you’re traveling by private boat, La Conner sits mid-point in the Swinomish Channel just to the east of Whidbey Island and Deception Pass Bridge.
 You can enter the Swinomish Channel either from the south (Oak Harbor / Skagit Bay) or the north (Anacortes / Padilla Bay).
 Experienced boaters highly recommend that for a safe and enjoyable trip through the channel, use your charts for navigation and closely watch the daily tide fluctuations.
 There are many mud flats that every year cause havoc for unsuspecting boaters.
 Docks are provided by the Town of La Conner and the Port of Skagit County’s La Conner Marina.
 There is a fuel station and pump-out station, as well as marine supplies and experienced mechanics.
 La Conner is a perfect overnight stay – with options for shopping, dining and re-provisioning. »Visit Port of Skagit/La Conner Marina

 Amtrak train services runs daily between Seattle and Vancouver B.C., with stops in Everett, Mount Vernon and Bellingham.
 Riding Amtrak is an easy way to travel and offers some of Northwest Washington’s most scenic vistas. »Visit Amtrak